 I made a little slide show of some of the interesting buildings I saw on today’s variant of my commute – this time heading a little into the Bywater area before turning toward the French Quarter:

 The ride from the Convention Center to Dashing Bicycles was pleasant, with a simple 3.4 mile route of bike-friendly streets getting there.
-I went inside to check out the shop, and visiting a bit with the mechanic on duty.
-I told him I was visiting from L.A., and a fan who enjoys following their shop on Instagram.
-He said the owner wasn’t in, and shared a bit of the store’s history with me (has relocated to allow for more space).
+I went inside to check out the shop, and visited a bit with the mechanic on duty.
+I told him I was visiting from L.A., and that I’m a fan who enjoys following their shop on Instagram.
+He said the owner wasn’t in, and shared a bit of the store’s history with me (has relocated from a small shop closer to the French Quarter to allow for more space).
 I told him how much I love the way they post a picture of a customer with their new bike in front of that gorgeous wall, and asked if I could take a picture of my rental bike there.
-I was so pleased with how well my orange cruiser paired with; the bright colors of their wall.
+I was so pleased with how well my orange cruiser paired with the bright colors of their wall.
 I also love their big sign at the roof line, and snapped a photo of that as well.

 We met at the entrance to Cafe du Monde, at which point I learned that Minda had never been there, nor had she heard of it.
-We couldn’t allow her status to stay that way, so we started off with beignets.
+I couldn’t allow her status to stay that way, so we started our outing with beignets.
 We then used yelp to search for a place close by to grab a little dinner.
-She’d landed this great parking spot, and had limited mobility, so at her request, settle on a place about a quarter of a mile away.
-We were a couple blocks from the target location, when she expressed dismay at the length of the walk, and just then, we happened on one of those pedicab drivers who offered to help.
-He pointed out the location of the restaurant, but did not have a very enthusiastic recommendation for it.
+She’d landed this great parking spot, and had limited mobility, so we decided on a place about a quarter of a mile away.
+We were a couple blocks from the destination, when she expressed dismay at the length of the walk, and just then, we happened on one of those pedicab drivers who offered to help.
+He pointed out the location of the restaurant we sought, but did not have a very enthusiastic recommendation for it.
 Of course, we was glad to recommend a place some distance away, but his sincerity (and the offer to pay what we like for the ride) won us over.
 We took the pedicab ride all the way back near the convention center (!) and had charbroiled oysters at Drago’s.
 They were quite good.
 The pedicab ride back over to Cafe du Monde was in the dark, which made it fun.
-From there, I decided it was a little too late to catch the jazz show I had in mind, but I was satisfied with my evening outing.
+From there, I decided it was a little too late to catch the jazz show I had in mind, but I was satisfied with my evening On the town.